 Suggestions

 I like to use others’ rantings and ideas whenever possible.
 In this case, I refer to the ACEEE Summer Study paper linked above.
 It says the TRC (and all the other suspects) is inconsistent with the treatment of supply alternatives.
 They use the example of regulators approving purchase agreements for customer-generated energy to sell to the grid (e.g., solar PV, or natural gas generator).
-No one cares about any of the customer costs, secondary benefits, flavor, convenience, or peace of mind.
+No one cares about any of the customer costs, secondary benefits, flavor, convenience, or piece of mind.

-Actually, ACEEE already produced a study that compares the cost of energy efficiency to supply resources.
+Actually, ACEEE already produces a study that compares the cost of energy efficiency to supply resources.
 The results are shown in the following plot.
 The cost of energy efficiency shown includes all program costs, incentives, and even what is left and paid by the customer.
 I would even argue that the customer’s cost should be left out as discussed above.
-But I’ll concede all that and include participant cost.
+But I’ll even concede all that and include participant cost.
 As shown, it is least expensive compared to supply alternatives.

 [1] I don’t go out to look for this stuff.
 It accumulates on my “I need to know more about this topic” pile.